Longbourn: Plot

-A flashback reveals that James is the illegitimate son of Mrs Hill and Mr Bennett and that Mr Hill is gay and Mrs Hill married him to fend off rumours and to protect her own name.
+A flashback reveals that James is the illegitimate son of Mrs Hill and Mr Bennet and that Mr Hill is gay and Mrs Hill married him to fend off rumours and to protect her own name.
 James is raised by the Smiths, neighbouring farmers, but as soon as he is able to he runs away and joins the army.
 In Spain he is tried as a deserter and whipped severely though he never intended to desert the army.
 Shocked by this betrayal he kills the man who tried him as a deserter and eventually does run away, only to return to work for Mr Bennet as he remembers him visiting him during his childhood and being kind to him.

 Sarah and Mrs Hill are distressed by James's sudden disappearance though they are unable to do much to learn of where he went.
 When Lydia elopes with Wickham the house is turned over in turmoil and Mrs Hill reminds Mr Bennet of all he did for Lydia while not lifting a finger for his son.

 Elizabeth eventually becomes engaged to Mr Darcy and asks Sarah to work for her as her lady's maid.
 Ptolemy Bingley, still working for Mr Bingley returns and proposes to Sarah.
 Though Mrs Hill is in favour of the match Sarah decides to leave with Elizabeth.

 Though the work is much easier for Sarah, she despises life at Pemberly.
 The day before Lady Day, Mr Bingley and Jane visit the Darcys.
 Ptolemy Bingley is with them and tells Sarah that he has seen James.
 On Lady Day Sarah abruptly quits Mrs Darcy's service and goes looking for James.

 Polly eventually becomes a teacher, Mr Hill dies, and Mrs Hill spends most of the rest of her days with an increasingly mournful Mr Bennet.
 Sarah does catch up to James and they eventually have a child together, eventually returning to Longbourn.